Gardening Tips for Beginners

 Any gardening project of course, must be born from an idea!
 Weather you are planning on creating a new plot or reinvigorating an old one, think about how you would like your garden to look and what materials and tools of the trade you will need to get going.
 During the winter is a great time to sharpen your tools or service the lawn mower for the spring & summer months ahead.

 Depending on your goals and the current state of your garden, planning is crucial to getting the garden of your dreams.
 One common mistake that new gardeners tend to make is rushing into a project without a second thought.
 Make a quick sketch of your garden, think about where the light often reaches and where it does not to properly plan where will be best suited to plant new flowers & vegetables.

 Add Topsoil or improve your current soil

-If you plot of land has gone un-maintained for many years, Adding new high-quality topsoil or some soil improver to your current soil provide a boost of nutrients as well as help with breaking up any heavy soil areas and improve water retention, helping provide a great environment for your plants and vegetables.
+If your plot of land has gone un-maintained for many years, adding new high-quality topsoil or some soil improver to your current soil will provide a boost of nutrients as well as help with breaking up any heavy soil areas and improve water retention, helping provide a great environment for your plants and vegetables.
 Unsure what kind of topsoil you need or if you need to buy any at all?
 Check out the buying guide here.